equalitie/eqpress/README.md

   # If using docker [default], make sure you have community.docker version 3.8.1 or above.
   # Check by running "ansible-galaxy collection list | grep community.docker"
   # You can install by "ansible-galaxy collection install community.docker"
-  # NOTE: community.docker version 3.8.1 could give warning about ansible version compatibility,
-  #       but should still work.
-Tested with ansible 2.10.8.

   Change to your repository directory